KamilaHase/MS2/README.md

 ## Testing

 Bugs and difficulties:
-- logo and its responsiveness
+- dragability
-- jquery links and cdns
+- alert is visible only on large screens..

 #### Website has been tested and corrected by: